+There are no adequate and well-controlled studies of metoprolol in pregnant women.
 Metoprolol tartrate has been shown to increased post-implantation loss and decreased neonatal survival in rats at doses up to 22 times, on a mg/m² basis, the daily dose of 200 mg in a 60-kg patient.
 Distribution studies in mice confirm exposure of the fetus when metoprolol tartrate is administered to the pregnant animal.
-These studies have revealed no evidence of impaired fertility or teratoenicity.
-There are no adequate and well-controlled studies in pregnant women.
+These studies have revealed no evidence of impaired fertility or teratogenicity.
 Because animal reproduction studies are not always predictive of human response, use this drug during pregnancy only if clearly needed.

+The use of thiazide diurectics in pregnant women requires that the anticipated benefit be weighed against possible hazards to the fetus.
+These hazards include fetal or neonatal jaundice, pancreatitis, thrombocytopenia, and possibly other adverse reactions, which have occurred in the adult.
 Hydrochlorothiazide administered to pregnant mice and rats during organogenesis at doses up to 3000 and 1000 mg/kg/day (600 and 400 times the MRHD), respectively, produced no harm to the fetus.
 Thiazides cross the placental barrier and appear in the cord blood.
-The use of thiazides in pregnant women requires that the anticipated benefit be weighed against possible hazards to the fetus.
-These hazards include fetal or neonatal jaundice, pancreatitis, thrombocytopenia, and possibly other adverse reactions which have occurred in the adult.

 Metoprolol is excreted in breast milk in very small quantities.
-An infant consuming 1 liter of breast milk daily would receive a dose of less than 1 mg of the drug.
-Thiazides appear in human milk.
+An infant consuming 1 liter of breast milk daily would receive a dose of less than 1 mg of metoprolol.
+Thiazide diurectics appear in human milk.
 Consider possible infant exposure when DUTOPROL is administered to a nursing woman.

 Safety and effectiveness in pediatric patients have not been established.